/ astro-integrations / How to Use Plausible with Astro: Complete Guide

 Wrapping Up

 Plausible gives you the analytics you actually need without the bloat, privacy issues, or consent banners.
-For an Astro site, it is a one-line addition that respects your users and keeps your site fast.
+For an Astro site, it is a one-line addition (plus is:inline) that respects your users and keeps your site fast.
 Hard to ask for more than that.